 Why TRADEOS.tech vs. Everything Else

-There are hundreds of crypto trading tools.
-Understanding what category they fall into — and what problems each category has — explains why TRADEOS.tech exists.
+There are hundreds of crypto tools: simple automation apps, backtesting frameworks, token scanners, research newsletters, social feeds, and portfolio dashboards.
+Understanding what category they fall into — and what problems each category leaves unsolved — explains why TRADEOS.tech exists.

 The landscape